Dharma transmission: Esoteric and exoteric transmission

-Nevertheless, while the Zen tradition has always stressed the importance of formal Dharma transmission, there are well known examples of Mushi dokugo, such as Nōnin, Jinul and Suzuki Shōsan who attained awakening on their own, though all of them were familiar with the Zen-teachings.
+Nevertheless, while Zen has traditionally stressed the importance of formal dharma transmission, there have also been well known examples of the phenomenon known as mushi dokugo (independent realization without a master), such as Nōnin, Jinul and Suzuki Shōsan, who attained awakening on their own, though all of them were familiar with Zen teachings.

 Family structure

 According to Bodiford, "Zen is the predominant form of Buddhism because of dharma transmission":

 [I]t has ancestors whom it honors.
 It honors those ancestors by transmitting their legacy to proper descendants, from generation to generation, who will maintain and carry on their family traditions [...]
 [I]n Zen this process of transmitting a family legacy is given structural form through the ritual of dharma transmission.

 Bodiford distinguishes seven dimensions which are discernible in both family relationships and in dharma lineages: